Skip to main content

 1

 Tell me what you have.
 "About 400 books, mostly petroleum engineering and geology, from my father's home office" is perfect.
-If you can text me photos of the shelves, even better — I can often spot valuable items from a decent phone photo and it helps me plan the trip.
-For technical libraries, knowing the broad subject area helps me estimate the evaluation time.
+If you can text me photos of the shelves, even better — I can often spot valuable items from a decent phone photo.
+For technical libraries, knowing the broad subject area helps me tell you whether there's real money on those shelves.

 2